MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     private TelemetryManager()
     {
         this.client = new MobileServiceClient(Common.MobileServiceConstants.AppUrl);
         this.activitiesTable = client.GetTable<ActivityItem>();
     }
 	```

-1. Finally, add the following methods directly above the ```TelemetryManager``` class initializer to easily add new activities and get a list of all activities, via your Azure Mobile backend:
+1. Add the following methods to the ```TelemetryManager``` class for adding add new activities and getting a list activities from the back-end service:

 	```C#
 	public async Task AddActivityAsync(ActivityItem item)